ovidiu-birgu/dual-knob-slider/README.md

 # dual-knob-slider
-dual knob slider widget for android
+Dual knob slider widget for android

+NOTE: this is an old android widget I built a couple of years ago